 However there is a certain kind of fan who identifies with such characters even if they would never approve of their actions in real life.
 And there is a not insignificant overlap between these fans and the kind who become Internet Neo-Reactionaries.

 I’m not arguing the “cool” takes on these characters shouldn't exist, I do believe most people can separate fantasy from reality and those who can’t have deeper problems than how they read fiction.
 I’m simply defending the innate value in taking that coolness from them.
-The intended message behind having a Pathetic villain is more potent when done to one previously seen as cool then it would be with one who was always depicted as pathetic.
+The intended message behind having a Pathetic villain is more potent when done with one previously seen as cool then it would be with one who was always depicted as pathetic.

 Now for both of those examples I’ve already demonstrated that I’m far from the first to make this defense of them.
 However as far as I’m aware I’m still the only person to read the Netflix Cowboy Bebop’s take on Vicious this way.
 And even if I find out others have, I'm still confident I can claim to be among the first since I was reading him this way the day of the show's release.
 Largely because I was already familiar with these two discourses, so I was prepared.
 But if you’ve seen someone else talk about Vicious this way please link me to it because I would read or watch it.